 When we talk about interpersonal violence (IPV) at UNC-Chapel Hill, we focus on the areas that affect Tar Heels the most: sexual assault, abusive relationships, and stalking.
 We refer to people who have experienced interpersonal violence as victims but also survivors – and we prefer the word “survivor” because someone who has experienced IPV has survived a difficult and likely traumatic life experience.
 Most people do not like to think of themselves as victims in any way, and it can be empowering for someone to refer to themselves as a survivor instead.
-To learn more about language we use on this site, check out the Common Terms page.

 If you’d like information outside of this website, the Carolina Women’s Center maintains interpersonal violence resources (books, DVDs, etc) here.
 The Carolina Women’s Center also maintains a webpage about Human Trafficking.
 When force, fraud, or coercion (emotional abuse) is used to compel labor, there may be a case of human trafficking.
 Sexual violence is often used as a coercion or control mechanism for victims of human trafficking and many individuals (primarily, but not exclusively, women and children) are forced into commercial sexual exploitation on a daily basis.

 As reported on anonymous surveys, within the last 12 months UNC students experienced: